PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/100-hidden/1-checkout-subscription/README.md

 ### Partner account

-Partner account monetization is quite specific because the subscription belongs to a user instead of a shop.
-In order to handle the specificity the context should be updated.
+The fact that the subscription is owned by a user rather than a shop, makes integration within the partner account quite particular.
+The context has to be modified, as below, to handle the specificity.

 ```javascript
 const billingContext = {